Showing all 2 results

 During those years, Billie homeschooled her children, became a La Leche League leader, served as a lay pastoral counsellor and supported hundreds of families.
 Several years ago, she thought it would be a smart business decision to become a certified birth and postpartum doula.
 When Billie looked at the many programs offered, she wasn’t sure any of them would teach her much that was new but she joined CBI because of the flexibility and training approach.
 She was so thrilled to be wrong!!
 CBI provided a comprehensive education with an emphasis on reflection along with an international community that added richness and depth.
 As an elder doula and childbirth educator in her community, she has seen how an education with CBI lays the foundation for being a more effective birth professional.

 Billie continues to serve at homebirths, facilitate a peer-support group for mothers who’ve had a traumatic birth, and enjoy her growing family.
-In addition to her qualifications with Childbirth International, she has a Bachelor of Arts (Mathematics), was a La Leche League Leader for many years, founded the Kitchener Waterloo Doula Collective and is co-founder of Birth Trauma Ontario.
+In addition to her qualifications with Childbirth International, she has a Bachelor of Arts (Mathematics), was a La Leche League Leader for many years, founded the Kitchener Waterloo Doula Collective and is the Founder and Director of Birth Trauma Ontario.
 In Billie’s current role, she is really the engine behind CBI.
 She oversees all administration tasks, encourages our students and trainers, handles any problems that arise with aplomb, and holds the rest of us together.

 Born and raised in the Pacific Northwest, USA, Bethany has had a lifetime love for the outdoors.
 Some of her favorite activities are camping and gardening, which she is often found doing with her 5 kids who are aged teenager to toddler.
 Bethany came to Childbirth International as a student, hoping to one day become a birth doula.
 As she began working her way through the 4 courses, a whole new world opened up and she quickly discovered that her greatest love was in working with postpartum and breastfeeding women.